VolkovLabs/volkovlabs.io/docs/grafana/business.md

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/h1Mx4UvtKGY" title="JSON Data Sources for Grafana | JSON API, Infinity, Simpod compared" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## How to display unemployment rate on your dashboard
+## How to display the unemployment rate on your dashboard

 The most comprehensive video about displaying API datasets on Grafana Dashboard has arrived!
 No questions were left unanswered.